Change in the workplace is becoming more common, frequent and dramatic.

 4. Constantly monitor the plan to determine additional resources or communication required.

-5. Unite to motivate and communicate the change beginning with executives.
-Senor management support is crucial for positive change.
+5. Unite, motivate and communicate the change beginning with executives.
+Executive and Senior management support is crucial for positive change.